-1.1 Title
+1.1.
+Title

-1.1.1 This Agreement will be entitled The Rural City of Murray Bridge AWU Enterprise Bargaining Agreement 2020.
+1.1.1.
+This Agreement will be entitled The Rural City of Murray Bridge AWU Enterprise Bargaining Agreement 2023.

-1.2 Application
+1.2.
+Application

-1.2.1 This Agreement shall be binding upon The Rural City of Murray Bridge (the employer), its employees who are employed under the Local Government Employees Award, 1998 and the Amalgamated AWU (SA) State Union (the Union).
+1.2.1.
+This Agreement shall be binding upon The Rural City of Murray Bridge (the employer), its employees who are employed under the Local Government Employees Award, 1998 and the Amalgamated AWU (SA) State Union (the Union).

-1.3 Commencement Date and Duration
+1.3.
+Commencement Date and Duration

-- 1.3.1 This Agreement shall take effect from the date of approval by the South Australian Employment Tribunal (SAET) and its nominal expiry date is 31 March 2023. - 1.3.2 This Agreement will be reviewed and renegotiated during the final six months of this Agreement. - 1.3.3 This Agreement shall continue in force until rescinded or replaced with a new signed Agreement and from the date the new signed Agreement is approved with the Tribunal.
+- 1.3.1.
+This Agreement shall take effect from the date of approval by the South Australian Employment Tribunal (SAET) and its nominal expiry date is 30 June 2025. - 1.3.2.
+This Agreement will be reviewed and renegotiated during the final six months of this Agreement. - 1.3.3.
+This Agreement shall continue in force until rescinded or replaced with a new signed Agreement and from the date the new signed Agreement is approved with the Tribunal.

-1.4 Definitions
+1.4.
+Definitions

-- 1.4.1 Agreement means The Rural City of Murray Bridge AWU Enterprise Bargaining Agreement 2020. - 1.4.2 Award means the Local Government Employees Award 1998 as applying at certification of the Agreement. - 1.4.3 Consultation is the process that will have regard to employees' interests in the formulation of plans that have a direct impact upon them.
-It provides employees with the opportunity to have their viewpoint heard and taken into account and allows for decisions to be made giving due regard to matters raised by employees. - 1.4.4 Council means The Rural City of Murray Bridge. - 1.4.5 Development means learning activities that are directed towards overall improvement in competence beyond the individual's usual competence. - 1.4.6 Employer means The Rural City of Murray Bridge and also includes the Chief Executive Officer acting on behalf of Council whether by delegation or under management principles. - 1.4.7 Employee means any employee of the Council who performs work covered by this Agreement and the Award. - 1.4.8 Senior Management Team means the group of department managers led by the Chief Executive Officer, who are empowered to make operational decisions for the Council. - 1.4.9 Salary means rates as prescribed in Schedule 1 and superannuation.
+- 1.4.1.
+Agreement means The Rural City of Murray Bridge AWU Enterprise Bargaining Agreement 2023. - 1.4.2.
+Award means the Local Government Employees Award 1998 as applying at certification of the Agreement. - 1.4.3.
+Consultation is the process that will have regard to employees' interests in the formulation of plans that have a direct impact upon them.
+It provides employees with the opportunity to have their viewpoint heard and taken into account and allows for decisions to be made giving due regard to matters raised by employees. - 1.4.4.
+Council means The Rural City of Murray Bridge. - 1.4.5.
+Development means learning activities that are directed towards overall improvement in competence beyond the individual's usual competence. - 1.4.6.
+Employer means The Rural City of Murray Bridge and also includes the Chief Executive Officer acting on behalf of Council whether by delegation or under management principles. - 1.4.7.
+Employee means any employee of the Council who performs work covered by this Agreement and the Award. - 1.4.8.
+Senior Management Team means the group of department managers led by the Chief Executive Officer, who are empowered to make operational decisions for the Council. - 1.4.9.
+Salary means rates as prescribed in Schedule 1 and superannuation.

-- 1.4.10 Union means the amalgamated Australian Workers Union (SA) state union. - 1.4.11 Workplace Representative means an AWU member or members elected by the membership from the membership and appointed under the rules of the Union, whose role is to effectively represent the interests of members of the workplace. - 1.4.12 Statewide Super means the superannuation scheme established and maintained under the Local Government Act, 1999 (as amended from time to time). - 1.4.13 Superannuation contributions means: - 1.4.13.1 Contributions which the employer is required to pay under the terms of the rules governing the Statewide Super Scheme. - 1.4.13.2 Contributions which the employer must pay to a superannuation fund in respect of the employee in order to avoid the imposition of a superannuation guarantee charge under the Superannuation Guarantee (Administration) Act 1992. - 1.4.13.3 Council will pay to the Superannuation scheme an amount (in respect to each employee) no less than the amount specified in the Superannuation Guarantee Act. - 1.4.13.4 Any additional superannuation contributions which the employer agrees to pay in respect of an employee.
+- 1.4.10.
+Union means the amalgamated Australian Workers Union (SA) state union. - 1.4.11.
+Workplace Representative means an AWU member or members elected by the membership from the membership and appointed under the rules of the Union, whose role is to effectively represent the interests of members of the workplace. - 1.4.12 Australian Super means the default superannuation scheme Australian Super Pty Ltd. - 1.4.12.
+Australian Super means the superannuation scheme established and maintained under the Local Government Act, 1999 (as amended from time to time).

+1.4.13.
+Superannuation contributions means:

+- 1.4.13.1.
+Contributions which the employer is required to pay under the terms of the rules governing the Hostplus Super Scheme. - 1.4.13.2.
+Contributions which the employer must pay to a superannuation fund in respect of the employee in order to avoid the imposition of a superannuation guarantee charge under the Superannuation Guarantee (Administration) Act 1992. - 1.4.13.3.
+Council will pay to the Superannuation scheme an amount (in respect to each employee) no less than the amount specified in the Superannuation Guarantee Act. - 1.4.13.4.
+Any additional superannuation contributions which the employer agrees to pay in respect of an employee. - 1.4.14 Tribunal means the South Australian Employment Tribunal (SAET) (formerly SA Industrial Relations Commission).

-1.5 Relationship to Parent Award and Supersession
+1.5.
+Relationship to Parent Award and Supersession